Protecting the rights of people with disabilities

 As noted above, employers do not have to provide a reasonable accommodation if doing so would be an undue hardship.
 To make that determination, courts look at a variety of factors including the nature and cost of the accommodation, the employer’s financial resources, the size of the business, and how the accommodation would affect the workplace, among others.

-While an employer might not need to make a reasonable accommodation in every case, it cannot retaliate against an employee for requesting one, regardless of whether the accommodation is granted.
+Although an employer might not need to make a reasonable accommodation in every case, it cannot retaliate against an employee for requesting one, regardless of whether the accommodation is granted.